cbrinicombe13/addressbook/README.md

 # addressbook

 A web application for storing information on clients/customers.

 Can add, search, view, delete and edit records.
 Basic functions of app complete.
 Added Foundation 6.
-Added custom.css for button radius.
+Added custom.css for button radius and hiding.
+Added AJAX to view.php to help with scaling when data is large.

 Uses 'JSON.json' as a database file.

+Files:

 entry.php provides a class to group details into objects which can easily be converted to JSON or written out.
 The constructor takes in all four of first name, last name, phone and email but can be left NULL.